|Premiere||29 April 1993|

 Doubts aside, everyone recommended it as a 'must see':

-VIVA LA VIDA ... was first performed in Melbourne in 1993 and, with some new cast members, toured to three States in eastern Australia for Performing Lines in 1994.
+VIVA LA VIDA ... was first performed in Melbourne in 1993 and, with some cast changes, toured to three States in eastern Australia for Performing Lines in 1994.

 Scroll back to Click Tabs: The People & The Performances